-SOLO 1&2 and Thaci 2016 assessed the reduction of pruritus symptoms using percent change from baseline peak numerical rating scale (NRS) score.
-Across the three trials, the reduction in peak NRS ranged from 40% to 51% in the dupilumab arms versus 5% to 26% in the placebo arms (p<0.001).
-Anxiety and Depression was measured by Hospital Anxiety and Depression Scale (HADS) in SOLO 1&2.
-Mean reduction in HADS was statistically significantly greater with dupilumab than placebo (5-6 vs. 1-3; p<0.001).
-SOLO 1&2 and Thaci 2016 measured SCORAD, an instrument combing objective measures of area and intensity with subjective symptoms including itch and sleeplessness, and showed greater percentage improvement with dupilumab than placebo (51%-58% vs. 14%-29%; p<0.001).
-POEM, a self-reported measure of symptom severity, also showed greater reduction with dupilumab than placebo in SOLO 1&2 (10-12 vs. 3-5; p<0.001).
+SOLO 1&2,Thaci 2016, and LIBERTY AD CHRONOS assessed the reduction of pruritus symptoms using percent change from baseline peak numerical rating scale (NRS) score.
+Across the four trials, the reduction in peak NRS ranged from 40% to 56% in the dupilumab arms versus 5% to 29% in the placebo arms (p<0.001).
+Anxiety and Depression was measured by Hospital Anxiety and Depression Scale (HADS) in SOLO 1&2 and LIBERTY AD CHRONOS.
+Mean reduction in HADS was statistically significantly greater with dupilumab than placebo (5-6 vs. 1-4; p<0.001).
+SOLO 1&2,Thaci 2016, and

+LIBERTY AD CHRONOS also measured SCORAD, an instrument combining objective measures of area and intensity with subjective symptoms including itch and sleeplessness, and showed greater percentage improvement with dupilumab than placebo (51%-63% vs. 14%-32%; p<0.001).
+POEM, a self-reported measure of symptom severity, also showed greater reduction with dupilumab than placebo in SOLO 1&2 and LIBERTY AD CHRONOS (10-13 vs. 3-5; p<0.001).